Code-Institute-Submissions/Calories_Calculator/README.md

 <p>
     1. The classes of <b>suggestions</b> doesn't replace eachother but stays on screen even after you alter value for inputs of time and calories so they become double.
 The change is then that suggestions that are not accurate to current values from time and calories and displaying.<br><br>
     2. The values from "personal-details" inputs like "weight", "height" and "BMR" are at this point not taken into account.
-This is due to my own lack of time.<br><br>
+This is due to my own lack of time.
-    3. On smaller screens the suggestions-text doesn't fit the boxes.
 </p>

 <br><br>